roboll/helmfile/README.md

    --file FILE, -f FILE         load config from FILE (default: "helmfile.yaml") --quiet, -q                  silence output --namespace value, -n value  Set namespace.
-Uses the namespace set in the context by default --labels value                 Only run using the releases that match labels.
-Tags can take the form of foo=bar or foo!=bar.
+Uses the namespace set in the context by default --selector,l value           Only run using the releases that match labels.
+Labels can take the form of foo=bar or foo!=bar.
                                 A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                 --labels tier=frontend,tier!=proxy --labels tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.
                                 The name of a release can be used as a label. --labels name=myrelease